jaanli/jaan.io/about.md

 My background is Estonian-Canadian and I graduated from McGill in Montreal, Canada in 2013.
 In my spare time I thoroughly enjoy volleyball, meditation, making music, or ploughing through George Saunders.
 In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends.

 The best way to reach me is via email at [altosaar@princeton.edu](mailto:altosaar@princeton.edu).
-Feel free to connect with me on the following networks:
+Feel free to connect via:

 ## <center><a href="https://twitter.com/thejaan" target="_blank"><i class="icon-twitter-sign"></i> Twitter</a></center>